Fulbright Visiting Scholar Program 2020-2021

-The Fulbright Visiting Scholar Program brings accomplished Tunisian scholars to the United States to conduct advanced research, lecture, or pursue combined lecturing and research at a U.S. university for a period of up to one academic year.
-Application deadline is December 1, 2018.
+The Fulbright Visiting Scholar Program brings accomplished Tunisian Scholars to the United States to conduct advanced research, lecture, or pursue combined lecturing and research at a U.S. university for a period of up to one academic year.
+Deadline is December 15, 2019.

-The U.S. Embassy in Tunis is pleased to announce the 2019 Study of the United States Institute (SUSI) for Student Leaders Women’s Leadership Program.
-Application deadline is January 2, 2019.
+The U.S. Embassy in Tunis is pleased to announce the 2020 Study of the United States Institute (SUSI).
+Deadline is January 1st, 2020.

-SUSI Student Leaders Entrepreneurship and Economic Development Program
+- SUSI for Student Leaders: Entrepreneurship and Economic Development Program

 Fulbright Specialist Program

 The Fulbright Specialist Program offers non-U.S. institutions the opportunity to host American academics or professionals to build expertise in a specific area.
 The program strengthens ties between the host institution and the Fulbright Specialist’s home institution in the United States.
-Application deadline is August 31, 2019.
+Deadline is July 31, 2020.